Patrick Cosgrave: Career

 Having freelanced for Raidió Teilifís Éireann while at UCD, he was appointed their London correspondent in 1968, before working at the Conservative Research Department from 1969, where he became a Zionist.
-He became political editor of The Spectator in 1971, where his numerous, often scathing, articles about Ted Heath's leadership were influential in effecting the change to Margaret Thatcher, and earned him the nickname "The Mekon".
+He became political editor of The Spectator in 1971, where his numerous, often scathing, articles about Edward Heath's leadership were influential in effecting the change to Margaret Thatcher, and earned him the nickname "The Mekon".

 When Thatcher first saw him speaking on television, she reportedly dismissed him as a "typical upper-class public school twit", to his obvious delight.
 In 1975, he became her advisor while she was Leader of the Opposition.
 He seemed on the path to a safe seat in Parliament, and ultimately a cabinet post.
 However, Thatcher dropped him after winning power in the 1979 general election, by which time his heavy drinking was impairing his reliability.
 Private Eye suggested Thatcher dropped him because he had vomited on her in a taxi, though the story is disputed.

 Subsequently, he was briefly editor-in-chief of Tiny Rowland's Lonrho publications.
 He had first attracted Rowland's attention in 1973 after criticising in The Spectator Ted Heath's calling Lonrho "the unacceptable face of capitalism".
 After this, Cosgrave earned a precarious living as a freelance journalist and by writing books, mainly political biographies.
 Among other publications, he wrote for The Times, The Daily Telegraph, The Independent, The Irish Times, The Irish Press, the Literary Review, Encounter, the New Law Journal, and Le Point.